 Prominent Mineola-based law firm Bartlett, McDonough & Monaghan (BM&M), LLP recently won an important case of first impression involving a married developmentally disabled couple whose parents filed a Federal lawsuit on their behalf seeking to compel their group homes to permit them to cohabitate after marriage.
-United States District Court Judge Leonard D. Wexler granted the defendant’s motion to dismiss.
+U.S.D.C.
+Judge Leonard D. Wexler granted the defendant’s motion to dismiss.
 Plaintiffs have since filed an appeal.
 Forziano v.
 Ind.
 Group Home Living Program, Inc., CV 13-0370 (March 26, 2014).
 Maryhaven Center of Hope in Port Jefferson Station, NY, Independent Group Home Living Program, Inc. (IGHL) in Manorville, NY, and the New York State Office for People with Developmental Disabilities (OPWDD) were the Defendants in the case.
 The Plaintiffs alleged discrimination based on the couple’s disabilities.
 With their extensive experience and background in healthcare advocacy, the attorneys representing Maryhaven, BM&M Partner Robert F. Elliott and Associate Anna I. Hock, developed a successful argument that demonstrated how their client responsibly met the needs of the developmentally disabled all the while complying with Federal anti-discrimination statutes.

 According to legal documents, Maryhaven, a member of Catholic Health Services of Long Island, operated the Group Home in which 35-year-old Hava Forziano had lived full-time prior to marriage, and Paul Forziano, 29, had been provided day services by Maryhaven.
 The couple expressed their desire to cohabitate in the Group Home after marriage.
 Maryhaven declined to provide this service as it was not clinically appropriate.